Thunder vs. Nets Player Props Betting Odds

 |3PM

-- Bridges averages 3.7 assists, 0.2 more than his over/under for Sunday.

-- Bridges' two three-pointers made per game is 0.5 more than his over/under on Sunday.
+- Bridges averages two made three-pointers, which is less than his over/under on Friday (2.5).

 Check out all the prop bet options FanDuel has to offer!